apache/spark/docs/sql-data-sources-csv.md

     <td>write</td>
   </tr>
 </table>
-Other generic options can be found in <a href="https://spark.apache.org/docs/latest/sql-data-sources-generic-options.html"> Generic File Source Options</a>.
+Other generic options can be found in <a href="https://spark.apache.org/docs/latest/sql-data-sources-generic-options.html">Generic File Source Options</a>.